aringler-usgs/getIIdata/README.md

 		- specify an end day to collect data for multiple days
 		- choose a specific station, location, and/or channel
 		- archive the data if it has yet to be stored in the directory structure
 	Arguments will be passed to:
+		- getIIdata.Help()
-		- GetIIData.GetArgs(posargs,optargs)
+		- getIIdata.GetArgs(posargs,optargs)
 		- posargs - positional arguments (network, year, startday)
 		- optargs - optional arguments (endday, station, location, channel, debug, archive)